Your cart

 Despite the certainly high level reached by the duo in those years, however, Ka was surrounded by “(…) so much talent out that you could get lost even if you were dope (…)”, as he would have declared in an interview many years later.

-The sinking of hopes of releasing the Nightbreed album, the inability to sign a contract, added up to industry nonsense, bills to pay, responsibilities, and family duties, got Ka and his partner growing stranger to the game.
+The sinking of hopes of releasing the Nightbreed album, and the inability to sign a contract, added to industry nonsense, bills to pay, responsibilities, and family duties, got Ka and his partner growing strangers to the game.
 They simply quit their microphone duties and got 9-to-5 jobs.

 Nevertheless, Ka always held dear his hard-earned writing skills, though.
 Rhyming was his thing, even privately, until the day that he felt like, despite not being exactly in his prime, was about time to let people hear his gift, and debut album.
 In 2007, Iron Works dropped as a privately pressed CD.
 A copy eventually got in GZA’s hands.
 And GZA liked it, a lot.